Letter of Access to BPR dossier

 ACT.Global’s LoA is an invaluable tool for a maker of ozone or ultraviolet (UV) purification looking to provide products with greater antimicrobial protection.

 The biocidal effect of ozone and UV purification stems from the use of free radicals generated in situ.
 Without an approved dossier or LoA that authorizes the use of this active substance, products that claim a biocidal effect are not permitted to be placed on the European market.

 Access to ACT.Global’s free radicals generated in situ dossier allows a company in one of these sectors, a simpler and more economical path to approved use of ozone and UV-based products and features, saving time and risk.

 Pigments & chemical biocides

 ACT.Global’s LoA greatly simplifies the introduction of new products with eco-friendly properties for companies in the pigments & chemical biocides sector.
 Titanium dioxide is one of the most common pigments on the market.
 Exposed to light it has a globally recognized biocidal effect.

-Access to ACT.Global’s active substance dossier is the simple and cost-efficient route to the approval of advanced nano-TiO₂-based antimicrobial pigments that customers are increasingly demanding.
+Access to ACT.Global’s active substance dossier is the simple and cost-efficient route to the approval of advanced nano-TiO₂-based antimicrobial pigments.